 Creating the Reltrad Variable in the General Social Survey Using R

-Up until now, the code to create the reltrad variable from the General Social Survey is scattered about.
-A PDF of Stata code for reltrad is available from Lifeway Research.
-They have R code, too.
-Ryan Burge has code up on Github
+Up until now, the code to create the reltrad variable from the General Social Survey has only been available in PDF.
+Stata code for reltrad is available from Lifeway Research.
+Lifeway also published R code.
+Ryan Burge has Stata code up on Github: https://github.com/ryanburge/reltrad.

-I am providing my repository, which I think is the best out there This has a Stata .do file and an R function.
-Note that I do incorporate the corrections suggested by Stetzer and Burge (2016) .
 Using Kieran Healy’s gssr package, the sample code loads the gss datafile, dumps the oversamples, and then calls the function I’ve written (now mostly in dplyr) to create a reltrad variable.
+The lives here.

-After the code is run, the results can be quickly plotted The following plot looks at how the religious composition of the US has changed over time.
+After the code is run, the results can be quickly tabulated.
+The following plot looks at how the religious composition of the US has changed over time.

 #Create a Figure for GSS attendanc= over time #Plot the proportions over time source("https://raw.githubusercontent.com/thebigbird/R_Stata_Reltrad/master/ReltradGSS.R") #See my github for the code to make these data #Cut by generation gss = gss %>% mutate(year = as.numeric(as.character(year))) %>% mutate(birthyr = year - age) %>% mutate(age_cat = cut(birthyr, c(0,1928,1945,1965,1981,1997,2020))) levels(gss$age_cat) = c("Great","Silent","Boomer","GenX","Millenial","GenZ") library(srvyr) #Calculate weighted proportions #Create survey object using svyr gss_svy <- gss %>% as_survey_design(1, weight = wtssall, variables = c(year, reltrad, age_cat)) #Now calculate proportions out = gss_svy %>% group_by(year, reltrad) %>% summarize(prop = survey_mean(na.rm=T, proportion = T)) %>% drop_na() #A nice set o' colors scFill = scale_color_manual(values = c("#1B9E77", "#DDC849", "#7570b3", "#a6761d", "#e7298a", "#1f78b4", "#a9a9a9", "#cc99ff")) plotout = ggplot(data = out, aes(x=year, y=prop, color = reltrad, group = reltrad)) + geom_ribbon(aes(ymin = prop - 1.96*prop_se, ymax = prop + 1.96*prop_se), color = "white", alpha = .2, fill = "grey") + geom_point() + geom_line() + ylab("Proportion of US Population Identifying As...") + xlab("") + labs(title = "Religious Affiliation in the United States", subtitle = "General Social Survey", caption = "David Eagle / Data: https://gss.norc.org/", color = "Religious Tradition")+ theme_minimal() + scFill + theme(axis.text.x = element_text(angle = 70, hjust = 1)) + ggtitle("Religious Affiliation in the United States 1972-2018") #ggsave(plotout,"Output/reltradGSS.png", width = 12, height=5, dpi="retina") plotout